elevien/math23/index.md

 ## Schedule

 All section numbers are from Boyce and DiPrima unless otherwise noted.
+This is tentative schedule.
+See Canvas for assignment due dates.

 * Week 1:
 	- introduction (1.1,1.2)